-Organize class meetings to involve students in sharing and recognizing that others have different experiences, which develops empathy and appreciation for differences and similarities.
+Organize class meetings to involve students in sharing and recognizing others who have different experiences.
+This develops empathy and appreciation for differences and similarities

 Routinely ask questions in different situations that make the point that we are all both similar and different.